-Most of the topics covered below are very easily implemented using modern management way using OMA-URI via Intune/SCCM.
+Most of the topics covered below are easily implemented using modern management ways using OMA-URI via Intune/SCCM.
 Some of the topics the report covers include:

 Windows Information Protection

-Want to keep your company’s confidential product roadmap from being sent from an employee’s private email, or placed in their personal Dropbox account?
+Want to keep your company’s confidential product roadmap from being sent from an employee’s private email or placed in their personal Dropbox account?
 That is the sort of challenge Microsoft is solving through containerization with WIP.
 Here is one of my blog posts explains how to create WIP/EDP policies via Intune and SCCM.

-Imagine a future where part of your encryption key is stored in the hardware of a system, and another part is stored in the software.
+Imagine a future where part of your encryption key is stored in a system’s hardware, and another part is stored in the software.
 If you run a TPM chip with BitLocker, that future is a reality today.
 Learn How to Secure Windows 10 Devices in a Modern Sophisticated Way Device Management SCCM?

 It makes life easier for users because they get this extra level of security while only entering their Windows login not a separate encryption key.
 But it makes life hard for attackers, who would need both the hardware and software keys (or an extremely long recovery key) to break-in.

 UEFI with Secure Boot

 UEFI changes everything because it enables secure boot.
-Now when your OS loads, it has to be trusted by the PC manufacturer or it won’t run.
-The same goes for drivers and more—if they are not trusted they don’t run.
+When your OS loads, it has to be trusted by the PC manufacturer, or it won’t run.
+The same goes for drivers and more—if they are not trusted, they don’t run.
 This makes life a lot harder for people looking to compromise your OS.